jonnonz1/nz-statute-book/acts/public/2010/waikato-tainui-raupatu-claims-waikato-river-settlement-act-2010.md

 ### 85 Definitions for section 86
 In section 86,—
-  (a) owner means the original proprietor of the licence:
+  - **owner** means the original proprietor of the licence
-  (b) licence means the existing privilege under the Crown Minerals Act 1991 registered under number 37152.
+  - **licence** means the existing privilege under the Crown Minerals Act 1991 registered under number 37152.

 ### 86 Right of first refusal over licence
 (1) The owner must give the Trust a notice as described in subsection (2), if the owner proposes to transfer the licence to any person other than—